 GET A SHOT IN FRONT OF THE ICONIC CHRIST CHURCH

-The Christ Church is one of the most recognizable buildings in Melaka due to its vibrant red color and imposing façade.
+When you travel to Melaka, you need to see the Christ Church!
+It’s one of the most recognizable buildings in Melaka due to its vibrant red color and imposing façade.
 It’s the oldest Protestant church in Malaysia and was built by the Dutch in the 1700s to commemorate the 100th anniversary of the capture of Melaka from the Portuguese.

 VISIT THE STADTHUYS

 The Stadthuys is located in the Dutch Square and houses the History and Ethnography Museum.
-Melaka is known for its high temperatures even in the early hours, so a visit to the Stadthuys will help beat the heat for a while before continuing on your Melaka exploration.
+Melaka is known for its high temperatures even in the early hours, so a visit to the Stadthuys will help beat the heat for a while before continuing on your Melaka day trip.

 Cost: RM 10 (US 2.40)